-In November 2016, we entered into a loan and security agreement with SVB for a term loan of up to \$20.0 million.
+In November 2016, we entered into a loan and security agreement with SVB for a term loan of up to \$20.0 million, which we refer to as the 2016 Original Term Loan.
 The initial tranche of \$10.0 million was funded shortly after executing the loan agreement.
 Because we did not achieve the conditional criteria to access the second and third tranches before the specified dates, the \$10.0 million in additional term loan advances expired.
+In November 2018, we amended the 2016 Original Term Loan to provide an additional \$4 million growth capital loan, related to our narcolepsy clinical program with AXS-12.
+We refer to the 2016 Original Term Loan, as amended in November 2018, as the 2016 Amended Term Loan.
+The additional capital under the 2016 Amended Term Loan was available to be drawn, at our option, subject to the achievement of a specified clinical milestone.
+Our obligations under the 2016 Amended Term Loan, along with our ability to draw down on the additional \$4.0 million tranche, were considered to be performed and completed in connection with the establishment of the 2019 Term Loan (see below).

 On December 1, 2016, we filed a shelf registration statement with the SEC for the issuance of common stock, preferred stock, warrants, rights, debt securities and units up to an aggregate amount of \$150.0 million, which we refer to as the 2016 Shelf Registration Statement.
 On December 16, 2016, the 2016 Shelf Registration Statement was declared effective by the SEC.
-As discussed in greater detail below, we completed an offering of common stock in March 2017, entered into a sales agreement pursuant to which we may sell shares of our common stock from time to time in an at-the-market offering in October 2017, and completed a registered direct offering priced at the market in December 2017, each utilizing the 2016 Shelf Registration Statement.
+As discussed in greater detail below, we completed an offering of common stock in March 2017, entered into a sales agreement in October 2017 pursuant to which we sold shares of our common stock from time to time in an at-the-market offering until completion of the offering in January 2019, and completed a registered direct offering priced at the market in December 2017 and September 2018, each utilizing the 2016 Shelf Registration Statement.
 In the future, we may conduct additional offerings of one or more of these securities utilizing the 2016 Shelf Registration Statement in such amounts, prices and terms to be announced when and if the securities are offered.
 At the time any of our securities covered by the 2016 Shelf Registration Statement are offered for sale, a prospectus supplement will be prepared and filed with the SEC containing specific information about the terms of any such offering.